MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/integration-dev/sample-enable-document-management-entities.md

 [!INCLUDE[sdk_SeeConnectionHelper](../../includes/sdk-seeconnectionhelper.md)]

 ## Demonstrates
- The following sample shows how to enable document management for entities in [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps.
+ The following sample shows how to enable document management for entities in [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)].
 In this sample code, document management is enabled for the `Contact` entity using the <xref:Microsoft.Xrm.Sdk.Messages.UpdateEntityRequest> message.
-By default, the setting for the `Contact` entity isn’t enabled in a new installation of [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps.
+By default, the setting for the `Contact` entity isn’t enabled in a new installation of [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)].

 ## Example
  [!code-csharp[SharePointIntegration#EnableDocumentManagement](../../snippets/csharp/CRMV8/sharepointintegration/cs/enabledocumentmanagement.cs#enabledocumentmanagement)]